 Take the two forms below for example.
 The one on the left does absolutely nothing to convince visitors to download the guide.
 The one on the right, however, presents a first person statement that reiterates the value of the offer

-3. Even the best salesman can't sell ice to the Inuit.
+3. Even the best salesman can't sell water to a fish.

 Regardless of how many times this old metaphor has been trotted out, it doesn't happen.
 (Feel free to prove me wrong — I'd love to watch that video.)